UW-CAMP/SexOfSexPartners/README.md

 **Step 1.
 Obtain data**

-The current project uses the YRBS 2021 National Dataset and the 2019 Combined National Dataset.
+The current project uses the YRBS 2021 National Dataset and the 2019 Combined High School National Dataset.
 You can find these YRBS datasets and download them here: https://www.cdc.gov/yrbs/data/index.html